Phantomus/Suiteman/README.md

 ## Configuration

-By default Suiteman uses naming convention recommended on https://developers.suitecommerce.com/section4501068327
+Naming conventions from <a href="https://developers.suitecommerce.com/section4501068327">best practices for customizaing SCA</a> is used by default.

-But, if you want to use your own you can always redefine it in a configuration file.
+After running `suiteman --init`, you'll have a `.suiteman` file in the root directory of SCA.

-After running `suiteman --init`, you'll have a `.suiteman` file in root directory of SCA.
+Default settings could be changed here.

 ```json
 {